cbk914/DCABot/README.md

 * Perhaps handle exceptions in a more elegant manner
 * Split bot and monitor up in different folders
 * Make the cryptos shown on the display configurable
+* Make the FIAT symbols shown on the display configurable
 * A Shell script to run (and perhaps install) everything
 * Give the color (red, yellow, or black) for the display as a command-line flag